 \section{Introduction}

 A differentiable algebraic structure, or differentiable algebra, is an algebra (set of operations $\mathcal{A}$) over a manifold $X$ with the property that all the operations of the algebra are differentiable with respect to the manifold structure of $X$.
 Let us denote by $\mathcal{D}$ the differential structure of the manifold $X$.
-With these notations a differentiable algebra is therefore a triple $(X, \mathcal{A}, \mathcal{D})$, with the properties: \begin{enumerate} \item[-] $\mathcal{A}$ contains the algebraic information, that is the operations of the algebra, as well as algebraic relations (like for example "the operation $*$ is associative", or "the operation $*$ is commutative", and so on), \item[-] $\mathcal{D}$ contains the differential structure informations, that is the information needed in order to formulate the statement "the function $f$ is differentiable", \item[-] $\mathcal{A}$ is compatible with $\mathcal{D}$ in the sense that it is true that any operation from $\mathcal{A}$ is differentiable in the sense given by $\mathcal{D}$. \end{enumerate}
+With these notations a differentiable algebra can be seen as a pair $(\mathcal{A}, \mathcal{D})$, with the properties: \begin{enumerate} \item[-] $\mathcal{A}$ contains the algebraic information, namely the collection of statements which can be formulated using algebraic operations, as well as algebraic relations (like for example "the operation $\circ$ is associative", or "the operation $\circ$ is commutative", and so on), \item[-] $\mathcal{D}$ contains differential structure informations, that is the information needed in order to formulate the statement "the function $f$ is differentiable", \item[-] $\mathcal{A}$ is compatible with $\mathcal{D}$ in the sense that any operation from $\mathcal{A}$ is differentiable in the sense given by $\mathcal{D}$. \end{enumerate}

-In this paper we want to extend the notion of differentiable algebra, based on the following observation: it may happen that some of the algebraic information encoded in $\mathcal{A}$ "emerges" from statements which are true in $\mathcal{D}$.
+In this paper we want to extend the notion of differentiable algebra, based on the following observation: it may happen that some of the algebraic information encoded in $\mathcal{A}$ "emerges" from statements from $\mathcal{D}$.
 We shall give precise examples of this phenomenon in the paper, but our basic example is the following: the algebraic structure of a vector space of the tangent space at a point $x \in X$ (when $X$ is a manifold) is deduced from the differential structure $\mathcal{D}$.
 Indeed, there are several ways to define tangent spaces of a manifold and all are based on the differential structure of the manifold.
 For example tangent vectors may be seen as equivalence classes of differentiable curves passing through a point, or as derivations in the algebra of differentiable functions of the manifold.
 Eventually it is proved that tangent vectors at a point of the manifold form a vector space.
 Thus from differential type information an algebraic structure "emerges".